luarmr/audioEcho/README.md

 - **Simple, Intuitive Interface**: Easy-to-navigate design, suitable for users of all ages and skill levels.
 - **Visual Feedback**: Includes a noise level bar that provides visual feedback on the sound input.

-## For Caregivers and Babies

-- **Developmental Interaction**: Engage your baby with the sound of their own voice, promoting auditory development and bonding.
-- **Responsive and Stimulating**: Encourages babies to respond to and interact with their echoed sounds.

 ## For Language Learners

 - **Accent and Pronunciation Tool**: Practice and refine language skills in a private, supportive environment.